U.S. Geological Survey Manual

 (3) A statement that the copyright holder agrees to indemnify the Federal Government for out-of-pocket damages incurred if the assurance is proven not to be the case.
 Indemnification clauses are also recommended for transactions that involve the purchase of copyrights and copyrighted material, or the use of copyrighted material under license.

 D. When copyrighted materials are used in an information product, including on a Website or Web page, the following notice should appear:

 “Although this information product, for the most part, is in the public domain, it also contains copyrighted materials as noted in the text.
 Permission to reproduce copyrighted items must be secured from the copyright owner.”

-E. Fees for the use or acquisition of copyrighted material should be paid by the author's office.
-Authors should be aware that requesting broad usage of copyrighted material, regardless of media, can increase the cost of obtaining the permission.
+E. Fees that are required for the use or acquisition of copyrighted material to be placed in a USGS product, payment shall be made from the Center or Program area whose employee wishes to use the material.
+Where a USGS Author wishes to incorporate at least a portion of the copyrighted work into their original work, he or she should be aware that requesting broad usage of copyrighted material, regardless of media, can increase the cost of obtaining the permission.

 F. Copyright questions may be addressed to the Office of Policy and Analysis or directly to the DOI Office of the Solicitor.

 9. Expiration Date.
 This chapter must be reviewed biennially, or as needed.